NSLS-II/blop/docs/wip/qserver-experiment.md

         if len(results_db) == 1:
             run =  results_db[-1]

-            # Read the data from the detector in the qserver environment
+            # Read the data from the detector in the Queueserver environment
             himmel_det = run["primary/data/himmel_det"].read()

             # Read the suggestion ID's from the metadata